danielwilhelm/STATA-ME-test/README.md

 ## Testing for the presence of measurement error

-Wilhelm (2018) shows that, under some conditions, the null hypothesis H0 is equivalent to the hypothesis of no measurement error in X1.
-In this context, the variable Z must be excluded from the outcome equation.
+Wilhelm (2018) shows that, under some conditions, the null hypothesis H0 is equivalent to the hypothesis of no measurement error in X. In this context, the variable Z must be excluded from the outcome equation.
 For example, it could be a second measurement or an instrumental variable.
-See Wilhelm (2018) and Lee and Wilhelm (2018) for details and examples.
+See Wilhelm (2018), Lee and Wilhelm (2018), and the examples below for more details.